book page

 Quick answers

-Themes include Physics Simulation, Constraint Solvers, Collision Detection, Numerical Stability, Real‑Time Physics, plus context from love, margaret, antidote, best.
+Themes include Physics Simulation, Constraint Solvers, Collision Detection, Numerical Stability, Real‑Time Physics, plus context from life, love, three, writing.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.